Improving immunity (COVID19 specific)

 Short fasting and intermittent fasting has proven benefits in promoting autophagy (self-eating/ auto-cleaning) thus clearing most toxins in the body.
 Fasting also activates the stem cells of immune system and helps them to regrow and repair

 - Tulsi (Ocimum Sanctum) – Tulsi in the form of extracts, inhalations, herbal teas helps to restore the respiratory health and build the immunity.
-It is a must to consume herb to prevent or treat range of lung disorders such as cough, cold, asthma, bronchitis, sinusitis etc. Tulsi is also good to treat parasitic infestations and also fungal infections.
+Cough, cold, asthma, sinusitis and many different lung disorders can be prevented or treated by consuming this herb.
+Tulsi is also good to treat parasitic infestations and also fungal infections.
 Concoctions made with Tulsi, Ginger and Honey are also used to treat fevers and allergies.

 - Turmeric – Turmeric is one of the herbs that has the highest anti-inflammatory and anti-oxidant properties.
 Turmeric is an antidote for many of the monsoon illnesses including asthma, cough, allergies, running nose, rheumatism, sinusitis etc. Turmeric is best consumed with black pepper for building immunity.